Sairam961/Implementation-of-Decision-Tree-Regressor-Model-for-Predicting-the-Salary-of-the-Employee/README.md

 ## Algorithm
 1.Load the CSV and separate features (Level) and target (Salary).

-2.Fit a DecisionTreeRegressor with a chosen max_depth (e.g., 4).
+2.Fit a DecisionTreeRegressor with a chosen max_depth.

-3.Predict salaries on the same levels and compute MSE/R² if desired.
+3.Predict salaries on the same levels.

 4.Visualize the trained tree to inspect its splits.